Plenituz/anyfront/docs/references/static_hosting.md

 For both these scenarios, doing a request directly to `/abc/index.html` or `/abc.html`, or any other file that actually exists (javascript, images, etc) will also work

-This block handles:
-- Building your application
-- Creating infrastructure for global CDN delivery
-- Uploading your files to the cloud, invalidating the CDN

 This is a multiplatform block, it currently supports:
 - AWS
 - GCP